Atlas-19/backrooms-level-map/Article Notes/Level Notes/Level 003.md

 - Bursters
 - Crawler Fungus
 - +The high humidity makes it easy for The Disease to spread.
-*The Backrooms Wiki.
+*- The Backrooms Wiki.
 (2023, March 03).
-Retrieved from http://backrooms-wiki.wikidot.com/level-3*
+Retrieved from http://backrooms-wiki.wikidot.com/level-3 -*